-- A. Election Challenge means a direct challenge to the results or outcome of an Election the object of which is to affect the results of the Election.
-An Election Challenge is decided by the Election Board under the authority of the Tribal Constitution. - B. Filing an Election Challenge. - 1.
-Any Registered Voter may file an Election Challenge to the results of a Referendum or an Initiative vote by filling out and submitting the form provided by the Election Board.
-The form may be requested in person or by mail. - 2.
-Any Candidate that was not elected in the current Election may file an Election Challenge by filling out and submitting the form provided by the Election Board.
-The form may be requested in person or by mail.
+A. Election Challenge means a direct challenge to the results or outcome of an Election the object of which is to affect the results of the Election.
+An Election Challenge is decided by the Election Board under the authority of the Tribal Constitution.

+B. Filing an Election Challenge.

-- C. Timing of Election Challenges.
-For purposes of submitting a timely Election Challenge, the Date of Election is not included. - 1.
-The Registered Voter must file the Challenge within five (5) business days from the announcement of the unofficial results of the Referendum or Initiative. - 2.
+- 1. Any Registered Voter may file an Election Challenge to the results of a Referendum or an Initiative vote by filling out and submitting the form provided by the Election Board.
+The form may be requested in person or by mail or is available online. - 2.
+Only a Candidate that was not elected in the current Election may file an Election Challenge by filling out and submitting the form provided by the Election Board.
+The form may be requested in person or by mail or is available online. - C. Timing of Election Challenges, For purposes of submitting a timely Election Challenge, the Date of Election is not included. - I. The Registered Voter must file the Challenge within five (5) business days from the announcement of the unofficial results of the Referendum or Initiative. - 2.
 An unelected Candidate must file the Challenge within five (5) business days from the announcement of the unofficial Election results. - D. Date of Filing.
 An Election Challenge is deemed submitted on the date on which it is received and date-stamped by the Election Board. - E. Procedure for Election Challenges.
-The Election Board will investigate and decide Election Challenges using the procedures of these regulations. - F. Burden of Proof of Filing.
+The written Election Challenge must include sufficient evidence and information in support of the allegation such that the Complainant can prove his or her challenge by a preponderance of the evidence.
+The Election Board will thereafter review the information and decide Election Challenges, or need for a hearing, using the procedures of these regulations. - F. Burden of Proof of Filing.
 In the event a question arises as to the date an Election Challenge was submitted, the Tribal Member submitting the Election Challenge shall have the burden to prove it was timely submitted.